djnotes/madelineproto-container/README.md

 ```
-docker run  --rm --name mycontainer -ti -v `pwd`:/app:Z  --entrypoint php powergame/madelineproto your_bot_script.php
+docker run  --rm --name mycontainer -ti -v `pwd`:/app:Z  --entrypoint php ghcr.io/djnotes/madelineproto-container  your_bot_script.php
 ```

-Or to do it in a more simpler way, just name your bot script bot.php and mount it along with other scripts into the container like this:
+Or to do it in a simpler way, just name your bot script bot.php and mount it along with other scripts into the container like this:

 ```
-docker run --rm --name mycontainer -v `pwd`:/app:Z powergame/madelineproto
+docker run --rm --name mycontainer -v `pwd`:/app:Z ghcr.io/djnotes/madelineproto-container
 ```